MrDapperGent/cloudExplorer/README.md

 ![Music Player](https://www.linux-toys.com/object.png)
 ![Editor](https://linux-toys.com/editor.png)

+[How to migrate data between S3 accounts]

+Load the destination account and click "Set as migration Account" under Settings.
+Create the destination bucket on the destination account.
+Load the origin S3 account and select the bucket to transfer to the new S3 account.
+Under the "Tools" menu, select "Migrate bucket to another S3 account".
+Type in the destination bucket name and click "Start Bucket Migration".
+Wait for transfers to complete.

 [Background Sync]

 Background Sync allows Cloud Explorer to function like Dropbox.
 It will sync to and from the S3 server.
 Please note that no files will be deleted.